Originally published 17 August 2016 on LinkedIn.

 According to the OECD’s’ 2016 Economic Outlook for Southeast Asia, China and India, the latter has one of the highest economic growth rates in the region.
 Growth in the ASEAN countries will be led by the Philippines and Vietnam.
 Some of the most prolific buyers I have encountered were Indonesian, Malaysian and Thai so it pays to look at little further into the other markets in the region.

 This point is not to demonstrate Indonesia’s economic management prowess but for me, it indicates the growth of these economies is outstripping the investment into their domestic infrastructure and markets.
-This investment will come and there is plenty of opportunity to partner with governments and locally grown enterprise.
+This investment will come and there is plenty of opportunity to partner with governments and locally grown enterprises.

 3. Where is the point of sale?